 These free typing games are a brilliant way for your kids to pick up a skill through fun learning lessons that will help them throughout their lives.

-I've got two great sites to suggest which are both fun and free.
+I've got some great sites to suggest which are both fun and free.

 My homeschool son William has graduated summa cum laude with a First Class degree at Oxford University but he couldn't really write until high school age.

 Whatever creative writing ideas and prompts we tried, it was a struggle.
 Later I discovered research shows boys may be slower at picking up fine motor skills - and I also know that many homeschool parents have problems making writing fun.

 Typing is a way to make composing sentences and writing English something to look forward to.